DuresameenShafi/Book-library/README.md

 Clicking on the "Shop" option enables users to add books to their cart and proceed to place orders.

-Within the home.html page, there's a hero section.
+Within the home page, there's a hero section.
 Inside this section, there's an "Add Book" button, allowing users to input details of a book.
 The data entered here is stored in Firebase Realtime Database.

 Beneath the hero section, a search bar is provided, allowing users to search for any book.
 Additionally, various types of books are displayed below the search bar.